 The most useful feature I found when playing Mario Kart 64 was that you can map the buttons to physical keys.
 Having the L button mapped to my volume keys made it much easier for me to use items (I still lost; Mario Kart was never my game).

-For GBA, you can either free version, and a full-featured $4.99 version.
+For GBA, you can either $4.99 version.
 If you get Gameboid, you will need to download the GBA BIOS that can be downloaded from Roms4Droid.
 The BIOS is a file it requires to run, and it will prompt you for it as soon as you open the app.
-Just unzip it, remove the “gba_bios.bin” file, and place it in the folder on your Android device where you plan to keep your ROMs (game files).and install it on your Android, or get “My Boy! – GBA Emulator” from the Google Play Store, which has a limited
+Just unzip it, remove the “gba_bios.bin” file, and place it in the folder on your Android device where you plan to keep your ROMs (game files).and install it on your Android, or get “My Boy! – GBA Emulator” from the Google Play Store, which has a limited free version [No Longer Available], and a full-featured

 The cool thing about My Boy! is that you can move the onscreen keys, resize them, and even add some extra keys for quick saves, fast forwarding, and screenshots.
 The fast forward feature is the most convenient thing ever when playing Pokémon, a game that moves notoriously slowly.
 Having an onscreen fast forward button was a huge help.